SPANDigital/codeassistant/README.md

 # codeassistant
-Use ChatGPT API to automate programming task
+Use ChatGPT API to automate programming tasks

+## installation

+Installation requires a personal access token with at least repo access in the GITHUB_TOKEN environment variable.